AtmegaBuzz/BLT-Proposal/README.md

 - Buffer week, finish anything left according to proposal (if any), or do some initial work on proposed future ideas.
  |

-# Availability

-- I will be able to work full-time (a minimum of 40 hours a week) in May.
-- I have exams in June, but I'm targeting a minimum commitment of 25hrs a week.
-- I have no obligations in July and August so I'll be able to work for a minimum of 40 hours per week

 # Why me?

 Being a very enthusiastic individual in the CyberSec and open source fields, I enjoy learning about technology regardless of how difficult or simple its design is to implement.
 I have a good foundation in integrating Full Stack solutions and I have almost 2 years experience with frameworks like Django, Flask, and React.
-I am also skilled at developing and implementing APIs.
- I also have a basic understanding of blockchain concepts and mainnets including bitcoin, ethereum and solana.
+I am also skilled at developing and implementing APIs and have a basic understanding of blockchain concepts and mainnets including bitcoin, ethereum and solana.

 # After GSoC

 I believe that once my GSOC is completed, I will know the codebase like the back of my hand and be comfortable making significant improvements to the project.
 I will therefore contribute to OWASP BLT and other OWASP projects and attempt to put new ideas into practice.
 If possible I will also try to maintain BLT and increase community engagement of BLT by posting about bugheist on socials.

 # References